 Dale City Independence Day Parade: One of the biggest Virginia parades takes place down Dale Boulevard starting at 10 am down Dale Boulevard.
 After the parade, enjoy free family fun until 2 pm in the commuter lot with live entertainment, games, and food and craft vendors.

 Leesburg Independence Day Parade and Fireworks: The annual celebration features bands and performers, including the American Originals Fife and Drum Corps at 9:45 am before the parade in downtown Leesburg kicks off at 10 am.
 At night, head to Ida Lee Park to enjoy live music and food starting at 6 pm, followed by a huge fireworks show at 9:30 pm.
 Admission to the daytime and evening events is free.

 A Capitol Fourth: John Stamos hosts this iconic celebration on the grounds of the U.S. Capitol.
-Headliners and music icons including Barry Manilow, Alabama, KC and the Sunshine Band join the celebrated National Symphony Orchestra, the U.S. Army Band Downrange, and others to celebrate our nation’ birth and freedoms in a free show open to all.
+Headliners and music icons including the Beach Boys, Jimmy Buffett, the Temptations and more to celebrate our nation’ birth and freedoms in a free show open to all.
 A Capitol Fourth is the annual celebration broadcast live on PBS and which includes a spectacular fireworks show.
 Get there a few hours early (show starts at 8) to secure a spot!